ruuvi/ruuvi.firmware.c/README.md

 Travis will fail the build if unit test fails and Gcov results will get pushed to SonarCloud.

 # Usage
-Compile and flash the project to your board using SES.
-Instructions on how to use a bootloader will be added later on.
+Compile and flash the project to your board using SES if you're developing.
-The project is not yet in a useful state for any practical purpose other than learning.

 Note: You should erase your board entirely in case there is a bootloader from a previous firmware.

+If you're building binaries for distribution, you can and should use the make script to generate binaries.
+This way you can be certain to have a repeatable build process.
+The makefile takes tag name of current git commit and names the binaries with the tag.
+The version information also gets compiled into binaries.
+If you have tagged the version as `v3.99.1` the outputs will be named `$BOARD_armgcc_ruuvifw_$VARIANT_v3.99.1_$TYPE.extension`.
+For example `ruuvitag_b_armgcc_ruuvifw_default_v3.29.3-rc1_full.hex`.

+Tags should be valid semantic versions, starting with `v` and posssibly having pre-release information such as `-rc2`.
+Do not add build information such as `+TestFW`.

 # How to contribute
 Please let us know your thoughts on the direction and structure of the project.
 Does the project help you to understand how to build code on RuuviTag?